-Securing Your Business: 5 Best Practices to Secure Your Business Online
+Securing Your Business: 5 Practices to Secure Your Business Online

 1. Educate Your Employees

-One of the best things you can do to secure your business online is to train and educate your employees.
+One of the best things that helps securing your business online is to train and educate your employees.
 With the right training, they’ll be able to use the right security techniques.

 2. Stay Up to Date

 Another important step you can take towards online security is updating your software.
 Software developers are always testing and patching potential problems.
 These patches and updates help keep your business more secure.

 3. Firewalls Secure Your Business